snaffy/SpringBootRestApp/readme.md

   * ./gradlew build
 * Run the project
   * ./gradlew bootRun [-Dserver=""]
-  * -Dserver It is an optional parameter that contains the URL with the YAML input file.
+  * -Dserver (it an optional parameter that contains the URL with the YAML input file)
   * ./gradlew bootRun -Dserver="https://raw.githubusercontent.com/relayr/pdm-test/master/sensors.yml"
   * Once started you can access the APIs on port 8080, e.g. http://localhost:8080/
   * To run unit tests we can use a ./gradlew test  command